+Master this easy kimchi recipe and never be without your spicy cabbage again.
 Kimchi is a traditional Korean dish made from spicy fermented cabbage, whose popularity has spread throughout Asia and is making itself known in the Western world.
-In Japan, kimchi is used as a rice topping, as a ramen or nabe flavouring, and as a spicy pickled side dish.
-This recipe shows you how to make great-tasting kimchi for yourself any time.
+This recipe shows you how to make great-tasting kimchi which can then be used as a rice topping, as a ramen or nabe flavouring, or as a spicy pickled side dish.

 Start by cutting a whole napa or Chinese cabbage into smallish pieces and then wash them well before sprinkling a few tablespoons of salt evenly over the leaves.